mnubo/smartobjects-python-client/README.md

 API URL.

 ### Use the Owners service
-To create owners on the mnubo SmartObject platform, please refer to the data modeling guide to format correctly the owner's data structure.
+To create owners on the mnubo SmartObjects platform, please refer to the data modeling guide to format correctly the owner's data structure.

 #### Create an Owner